 Cinnamon is a spice which, for centuries, has been used to treat inflammatory disorders.
 And inflammation is a big topic in health at the minute.
 The modern diet have been shown to contribute to a state of chronic inflammation throughout the body.
 And this is being linked to more and more serious diseases – including heart disease, cancer and diabetes.
 So, could cinnamon be a tasty way to counteract these negative effects?
 Does cinnamon reduce inflammation?

 There are more microorganisms living on and in you than the total number of cells in your body.
 And a growing body of evidence suggests they are not just along for the ride.
 More and more studies are revealing the importance of the symbiotic relationship between your gut bacteria and you.
 Poor microbiome is increasingly associated with health problems such as diabetes, cancer and even depression.
 Probiotic supplements contain live bacteria that survive digestion to take up residence in the gut.
-So does this mean they can be used to improve your microbiome?
+But does this mean they can be used to improve your microbiome?

 Glucosamine and chondroitin are by far the most widely used supplements for joint problems such as osteoarthritis.
 And while there are many studies that demonstrate their efficacy, there are lesser-known supplements that are possibly more effective.
 In this post we look at two such supplements: MSM and boswellia.
 How do they stack up against established joint supplements?